 I am not a citizen of the TRNC, but I want to purchase two properties in the TRNC.
 How can I do this?

 You can sign the contract of sale for the two properties in your name; however, you can only apply for purchase permission for and take title to one property.
 Therefore, you will need to find a nominee (this person should be a friend or relative or someone you know and trust) to take a title to the property and hold the property on trust for you or you will need to set up a TRNC company.
 Please ask your Solicitor for more detailed advice on trust and companies.

 Can my spouse and I purchase one property each?

 No. Husband and wife are counted as one household and the current property restrictions are one property per household.

 How long will the purchase permission process take and what does it involve?

 This process can take some time-current estimations are around two years.
-The process involves searches being taken from the Land Registry, the Immigration and the Military.
-Please not that in order to apply for a permission to purchase you will need to produce a Criminal Record Bureau Disclosure Report from your country.
+The process involves searches being taken from the Land Registry, the Immigration, and the Military.
+Please note that in order to apply for permission to purchase you will need to produce a Criminal Record Bureau Disclosure Report from your country.